Nochala/PremiumDeluxeMotorsport.NET_v5.0.0/README.md

 - Function to search vehicles
 - Better Addon Vehicle Support
 - Bring back the star system when first viewing a vehicle
+- Add an option to disable performance upgrades
+- Function to make performance upgrades increase the price of a vehicle

 ## [ **CHANGELOG** ]
 **Patch v1.0.2**